progit/progit/de/02-git-basics/01-chapter2.markdown

 Right below the “Changes to be committed” text, it says "use `git reset HEAD <file>...` to unstage".
 So, let’s use that advice to unstage the `benchmarks.rb` file:

-Direkt unter der Überschrift "Changes to be committed" findest du den Hinweis `git reset HEAD <file>...` "to unstage", d.h. "aus der Staging Area zu entfernen".
-Verwenden wir also diesen Befehl, um die Änderungen an der Datei benchmarks.rb aus der Staging Area zu nehmen:
+Direkt unter der Überschrift "Changes to be committed" findest du den Hinweis "use `git reset HEAD <file>...` to unstage", d.h. "aus der Staging Area zu entfernen".
+Wir verwenden nun also diesen Befehl, um die Änderungen an der Datei `benchmarks.rb` aus der Staging Area zu nehmen:

 	$ git reset HEAD benchmarks.rb
 	benchmarks.rb: locally modified